Pix3l01/ProductKeyValidationChall/README.md

 it must be an integer of three digits none of which can be repeated.
 Furthermore the numbers `123`, `456` and `789` are forbidden as well and the number can't start with a zero.

 * __Second part:__
-it must be an integer of seven digits divisible by 7.
+it must be an integer of seven digits and the sum of all its digits must be divisible by 7.
 Furthermore, the number must have at least 6 different digits.

 * __Third part:__
 it must be either one of these 3 letters strings: `"ptm", "ctf", "plt"`